inivekin/abosa/abosa.typ

-An frae all sides it seems tae me - a joke frae auld an weary japes - tae me floats that geometry o manifold flickering shapes.
-Since in ma panic I still screamed in waves o radioed distress, so that ma place tae all is beamed, so only me is lost in mess.
+An frae all sides it seems tae me - a joke frae auld an weary japes - tae me floats that geometry o manifold, flickering shapes, since in ma panic I still screamed in waves o radioed distress, so that ma place tae all is beamed, so only me is lost in mess.